 At the New Zealand Festival, we’ve been creating extraordinary encounters between artists and audiences since 1986.
 The New Zealanders who established the Festival were pioneers, achieving their highly ambitious goal of bringing the best live arts experiences from across the world to audiences in New Zealand.
 And we’ve been doing it on every even year ever since.

-Now 32 years young, we continue to realise our founders’ vision, and to take it in ground-breaking new directions, inspired by our commitment to originality, excellence, and to make the world a better place through that most vital, life-giving force – art.
+Now more than 30 years young, we continue to realise our founders’ vision, and to take it in ground-breaking new directions, inspired by our commitment to originality, excellence, and to make the world a better place through that most vital, life-giving force – art.

 In 2016 we launched The Culture Club, where arts lovers can mix with each other at their own programme of events, receive specially commissioned content, and enjoy early access to tickets – all the while seeing their financial donations support one of our most important credos: keeping show prices affordable for as many people as possible.